varocketry/guitar-mastery-hub/public/lessons/lesson_021_major_barre_chords_e_shape.md

 **Professional guitarists will tell you:** "Getting barre chords was the moment I became a real guitarist."
 Today, that journey begins for you.

-Let's unlock your fretboard. 🎸
+Let's unlock your fretboard. ðŸŽ¸

 ---

-⏱️ **TYPICAL COMPLETION TIME**: 5-7 days
+â±ï¸ **TYPICAL COMPLETION TIME**: 5-7 days
 📅 **PRACTICE SESSION LENGTH**: 45-60 minutes per session
 📍 **PHASE**: Foundation (Lessons 1-30)
 🎯 **PREREQUISITES**: